Returning Women Students are identified as undergraduate students over the age of 25 seeking their first undergraduate degree.

 The Maryland Family Network can also assist you in locating child care closer to where you live.

 The UMBC Moms and Parents Group offers a resource of information specifically tailored to students who are parents.
+Nursing parents can also access the lactation room in the Women’s Center on the main campus or the lactation room at Shady Grove’s campus.

 The Career Service Center is available to assist students around finding employment.
 This includes resume building, interviewing skills, and help finding a job.